keyfactor-pub/terraform-provider-keyfactor/docs/index.md

 ### Optional

-- `appkey` (String, Sensitive) Application key provisioned by Keyfactor instance
+- `appkey` (String, Sensitive) Application key provisioned by Keyfactor instance.
+This can also be set via the KEYFACTOR_APPKEY environment variable.
-- `domain` (String) Domain that Keyfactor instance is hosted on
+- `domain` (String) Domain that Keyfactor instance is hosted on.
+This can also be set via the KEYFACTOR_DOMAIN environment variable.
 - `hostname` (String) Hostname of Keyfactor instance.
-Ex: keyfactor.examplecompany.com
+Ex: keyfactor.examplecompany.com.
+This can also be set via the KEYFACTOR_HOSTNAME environment variable.
-- `password` (String, Sensitive) Password of Keyfactor service account
+- `password` (String, Sensitive) Password of Keyfactor service account.
+This can also be set via the KEYFACTOR_PASSWORD environment variable.
-- `username` (String) Username of Keyfactor service account
+- `username` (String) Username of Keyfactor service account.
+This can also be set via the KEYFACTOR_USERNAME environment variable.